urswilke/pyramidi/README.md

 ### Synthesizing and playing audio

-See the `vignette("midi_framer", package = "pyramidi")` to see how you can synthesize the midi data to wav, convert to mp3 if you want, and then embed a player in your rmarkdown html document with
+See the `vignette("pyramidi", package = "pyramidi")` to see how you can synthesize the midi data to wav, convert to mp3 if you want, and then embed a player in your rmarkdown html document with

 ``` r
 mfr$play()